 This blog may contain affiliate links.
 Read our disclosure policy for more info.

 One of the most stunning roads I have had the pleasure of traveling along is the road to Mount Cook National Park.
-A visit to Mount Cook National Park is without a doubt one of the best places to visit on the South Island of New Zealand.
+Mount Cook National Park is, without a doubt, one of the best places to visit on the South Island of New Zealand!

-As you drive along this windy road you’re welcomed with stunning views of Lake Pukaki and the giant mountains that surround it in the distance.
+Whether you’re road-tripping around the South Island or just on a day trip from Christchurch, we highly recommend heading down this beautiful roadway.
+As you drive along this windy road, you’re welcomed with stunning views of Lake Pukaki and the giant mountains that surround it in the distance.
 Lake Pukaki literally shines bright blue on a sunny day, and as you approach the township of Mount Cook, the views only get better.

 One view, in particular, is as spectacular as it is famous, and that’s the view of Mount Cook Road with Mount Cook (the mountain) towering above in the background.
 Getting this iconic shot has become one of the best things to do in Mount Cook National Park.